copernicus-mogley/zkav.club/infrastructure/README.md

 ## Long-term publishing for decentralized communities

-Zk Av Club runs community media infrastructure and provides support services that help decentralized technology communities publish recordings in a way thataligns with their needs and values.
+Zk Av Club runs community media infrastructure and provides support services that help decentralized technology communities publish recordings in a way that aligns with their needs and values.

-PeerTube for Zcash is our first public implementation under this umbrella—but it’s only one example.
-We expect to test, iterate, and support additional decentralized media options as we work with more communities.

 ---